Botnet Prevention: How to Stop Them Crippling Your Ad Campaigns

 The goal of botnet creation is to infect as many connected devices as possible and use them for automated tasks.
 Users are often completely unaware that their devices are infected.

-In addition to being created by infecting thousands of devices, here at Opticks, we also see evidence of botnets being generated by virtualizing devices in the cloud, or by creating fake traffic from datacenters disguised as devices.
+In addition to being created by infecting thousands of devices, we also see evidence of botnets being generated by virtualizing devices in the cloud, or by creating fake traffic from datacenters disguised as devices.

 Botnets can be used to carry out several shady tasks, including ad fraud.

 Using infected devices, botnets partially override web browsers to divert fraudulent traffic to ‘click’ on online ads.
-To avoid detection, botnets will only control small parts of web browsers.
+Botnets will only control small parts of web browsers to avoid detection.
 However, with thousands of devices infected, even a small amount of diverted traffic to online ads from each device soon adds up to a huge quantity of fake clicks.
 With every fraudulent click, scammers are draining money from advertising fees.

 Here are just a couple of examples of ad fraud botnets that demonstrate the intensity of their impact: